JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Let's turn back
 to the Android Studio and run the task `build` in the `SharedCode` project via the *Gradle* tool window.
-The task generates Frameworks for the use in the Xcode project.
+The task generates iOS frameworks for the use with the Xcode project.
-Then, you will see the `SharedCode/build/bin` folder with Frameworks in it.
-One framework is compiled for the `iOS` emulator (x86_64 target), the second framework is created for the device (arm64 target).
+All frameworks are create in the `SharedCode/build/bin` folder.
+It created *debug* and *release* version for every target.
+We configured the build to have two targets:
+- the `iOSx64` target for iOS emulator
+- the `iOS` target, for an arm64 iOS device

 The frameworks are in the following paths:
 ```